m0ru/gameful-design/_posts/2016-04-10-racetrackspecials.md

 <img src="{{site.media_url}}/{{page.media_dir}}/racing_all.png" class="figure">

 TL;DR: A racing game, where you try to get your slowest team-member across the finish line first and can discover and do hidden jumping-and-bumping-challenges to activate special effects along the race track at the cost of occupying a team-member for a while.
+This is our solution for the challenge to introduce an easter-egg into a game that is a distinct game itself.

 <!--break-->